 struct as the type for database rows for future use.
 Here, we use pub

-because we may need to access these properties in main
+because we might access these properties in main

 .